honeycombio/beeline-nodejs/docs/API.md

 The beeline does a lot of magic for you, but there will probably be parts of your application where you'll want to add some additional instrumentation.
 There might also be problems with async context propagation that you'll need to work around while waiting for a bug fix.
 We now have a public API for you to use that addresses both those use-cases.
-It'll also help if you want write a custom instrumentation for your favorite npm package :)
+It'll also help if you want to write a custom instrumentation for your favorite npm package :)

 ## Accessing the API